 There is an association between using certain vaccines and injection-site cancer in cats

-In cats, a rare form of cancer will develop at former injection sites.
-They are now called Vaccine-Associated Sarcomas (VAS), or alternately, Feline Injection-Site Sarcomas (FISS).
+In cats, a rare form of cancer can develop at former injection sites.
+They were once called Vaccine-Associated Sarcomas (VAS), but atr nor known as Feline Injection-Site Sarcomas (FISS).
 These cancers are aggressive and deadly.
 They spread locally and sometimes metastasize to other parts of the body.
 It is estimated in various sources that somewhere between 1 in 1,000 and 1 in 10,000 vaccinated cats will develop a VAS.

-Previous to the mid 1980's, this was a very rare thing.
-They were almost unheard-of, and were so rare that they didn't even have a name.
-The first reports of these sarcomas occurring at sites traditionally used for vaccination appeared in 1991 and were based on a series of cases seen by veterinary pathologists over the preceding 5 years in the northeastern United States (1)
+Previous to the mid 1980's, these cancers were a very rare thing.
+They were almost unheard-of, and were so rare that they didn't even have their own name.
+The first reports of these cancers occurring at sites traditionally used for vaccination appeared in 1991 and were based on a series of cases seen by veterinary pathologists over the preceding 5 years in the northeastern United States (1)

-Soon such tumors were being reported from all over North America and Europe, stimulating a great deal of debate, speculation, recrimination, and investigation over the ensuing 10 years.
+Soon such cancers were being reported from all over North America and Europe, stimulating a great deal of debate, speculation, recrimination, and investigation over the ensuing decades.

 So what happened in the mid 1980's?